pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 Assuming your `pachd` is running as shown above, make sure that `pachctl` can talk to the cluster.

-If you specified `LoadBalancer` in the `values.yaml` file:

-  1. Retrieve the external IP address of the service.
-When listing your services again, you should see an external IP address allocated to the `pachd` service
+If you are exposing your cluster publicly, retrieve the external IP address of your load balancer or your domain name and:

+  1. Update the context of your cluster with their direct url, using the external IP address/domain name above:

       ```shell
-      $ kubectl get service
-      ```

-  1. Update the context of your cluster with their direct url, using the external IP address above:

-      ```shell
-      $ echo '{"pachd_address": "grpc://<external-IP-address>:30650"}' | pachctl config set context "<your-cluster-context-name>" --overwrite
+      $ echo '{"pachd_address": "grpc://<external-IP-address-or-domain-name>:30650"}' | pachctl config set context "<your-cluster-context-name>" --overwrite
       ```

   1. Check that your are using the right context: